windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/mvc/use-controller.md

 ## Controller Config

-You can set some config in `$this->config` and pass it into View and Model, then they will know everything about this controller.
+You can set some config in `$this->config` and pass it into View and Repository, then they will know everything about this controller.

 ``` php
 // In doExecute()